-We have offered monocular Video Eyewear products since 2003, when we introduced the M920.
-The monocular Video Eyewear products we have offered were designed to interface with various devices, including personal computers and Personal Digital Assistants (or PDAs).
-In or around June 2013, we intend to release our first waveguide based monocular head mounted displays (or HMD) that are fully enabled for AR use.
-The M2000AR will have gyros, accelerometers and magnetic field sensors, hi-resolution camera, HDMI interface, and see through optics that can be mounted to hardhats or goggles.
-Applications will include training, academic research, manufacturing, maintenance and other hands-free operations.
+For the industrial sector in the first quarter of 2013, we intend to release our first waveguide based HMD that is fully enabled for AR use.
+The M2000AR will have tracking sensors, hi-resolution camera, HDMI interface, and see through optics that can be mounted to hardhats or goggles.
+Applications will include training, manufacturing, maintenance and other hands-free operations.